Wondering which of the 7 stages of a healthy relationship yours is in?

 We find ourselves wondering if this is all there is to our life.
 What does it all mean?
 Even worse is when one partner is more this way than the other.

 Quality over quantity

 If all you have are those 35 minutes, make them count!
 Put the phones and tablets in another room.
 Turn off the TV.

 Sit with a glass of wine once the kids are in bed and just look in each other’s eyes and talk.
 Take a walk together!
 BE with them.
 Take the time to be present (where you aren’t focused on anything but them).

-If the idea of being away from your phone scares you, you might want to read an earlier post of mine called 9 Signs of Cell Phone Addiction – Are You Addicted?
+If the idea of being away from your phone scares you, you might want to read an earlier post of mine about the signs of Cell Phone Addiction (click to read on my site).
 Just sayin’!

 When you can’t make quality time for each other, you may never see the other 7 stages of a healthy relationship!

 If all we focus on are tasks, eventually we find ourselves becoming critical of how the other is doing those tasks.
 Being regularly critical of our partner starts building resentment and can seriously damage the relationship.
 Trust me; I’ve done it.

 Building Trust as we navigate the 7 stages of a healthy relationship